aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/ptp.md

 ### PTP Monitor Threshold configuration

 PTP monitor thresholds is enabled by default, when PTP is enabled.
-Default parameters are provided:
+Default parameters are provided.

 This will result in the following configuration: